-As part of a broader government initiative, we are preparing to pool our assets with 9 other LGPS funds and form part of the Brunel Pension Partnership (BPP).
-The aim is to reduce the costs of running LGPS Funds, improve their performance, and create greater capacity for them to invest in infrastructure.
-Whilst not without its challenges, we see the creation of BPP Ltd as an opportunity to innovate, demonstrate and promote responsible investment leadership, not just across the LGPS but on a wider scale.
+The aim of LGPS pooling is to reduce the costs of running LGPS Funds, improve their performance and governance, and create greater capacity for them to invest in infrastructure.
+Whilst not without its challenges, we see the creation of Brunel as an opportunity to innovate, demonstrate and promote responsible investment leadership, not just across the LGPS but on a wider scale.
 This area continues to be a critical area of work for the Pensions Committee.
 The Fund has a legal duty to act in the best interests of its members and the Committee's top priority is to ensure that the pensions of our past, present and future members are secure and well managed.
-We expect a decision on our participation to be confirmed later in the summer of 2017.